-- Minmetals will have a right to purchase 10% of Canadian Century's interest in all iron ore produced from the Duncan Lake Property from the first shipment of such iron ore until the termination of production; and - the purchase price for any such iron ore purchased by Minmetals under the Minmetals Off-take will be equal to the price at which such iron ore is sold to WISCO pursuant to the terms of the WISCO JV Framework Agreement, which price will be based on market price, provided that if such price is not applicable, then the price of such iron ore will be agreed to by the parties and based on market price of iron ore of similar quantity and quality.
+- Minmetals will have a right to purchase 10% of Canadian Century's interest in all iron ore produced from the Duncan Lake Property from the first shipment of such iron ore until the termination of production; and - the purchase price for any such iron ore purchased by Minmetals under the Minmetals Off-take will be equal to the price at which such iron ore is sold to WISCO pursuant to the terms of the WISCO Framework Agreement, which price will be based on market price, provided that if such price is not applicable, then the price of such iron ore will be agreed to by the parties and based on market price of iron ore of similar quantity and quality.

-Acquisition of the Altius Properties
+Altius Properties

-On September 19, 2011, the Company and Altius entered into the Altius Agreement pursuant to which the Company agreed to acquire from Altius the right, title and 100% interest in the Altius Properties, which are four early-stage iron ore properties located in the Labrador Trough region of western Labrador (the Astray, Grenville, Menihek and Schefferville properties).
-The Company obtained full title to these properties on November 22, 2011.
+On September 19, 2011, the Company and Altius entered into an agreement whereby the Company acquired from Altius the right, title and 100% interest in four early-stage iron ore properties located in the Labrador Trough region of western Labrador (the Astray, Grenville, Menihek and Schefferville properties).
+Century issued a total of 5,000,000 ordinary shares of Century to Altius in consideration for this transaction.
+The Company obtained full title to these properties on November 22, 2011 and conducted mineral exploration activities on those properties thereafter.
+In September 2015, the Company transferred back to Altius all the properties it had acquired in 2011 except the portion of the Astray property which it transferred to Northern Star Minerals as described below.